Lozenge Tilings of a Hexagon and q-Racah Ensembles

 Of particular importance for these questions are the following extremal functions called the \emph{upper and lower obstacles}

 which one can show belong to $\mathscr{A}_N(P,u_0)$.
-In case of the hexagon, these obstacles correspond to the empty and fully packed room (when viewing a tiling as configuration of boxes stacked in the corner of a room), see the figures below.
+In case of the hexagon, these obstacles correspond to the empty and fully packed room (when viewing a tiling as configuration of boxes stacked in the corner of a room), see the figure \ref{figPA-bv1}.